rain-on/Octopus-TeamCity/README.md

 ## Editing and debugging in IntelliJ

 1. Install TeamCity locally to `C:\TeamCity`.
-Stop the service so it is not running.
+Allow the service to start for the first time, and add an admin user.
+Then stop the service so it is not running.
 2. Give yourself full permissions to the Teamcity Data folder (usually `C:\ProgramData\JetBrains\TeamCity`).
+This folder may be hidden.
 3. Import the source folder as a project in IntelliJ.
 4. You will have a `server` run configuration already defined.
 However, the TeamCity server it references will need to be configured.
   1. Click Run -> Edit Configurations.